 Still not sure how to step back from your relationship or whether you should be in the first place?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.
 Talking to someone is a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to an experienced relationship expert rather than a friend or family member.
+Speak to an experienced relationship expert about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can listen to you and offer tailored advice to help you identify your exact reasons for wanting to pull away and discuss the best ways for you to do that.

 While you can try to work through this situation yourself or as a couple, it may be a bigger issue than self-help can fix.
 And if it is affecting your relationship and mental well-being, it is a significant thing that needs to be resolved.